Plymouth is one of the finest deep water harbours in the country,

 North-east of the pier on Drake's Island is another option.
 Moorings in this vicinity belong to the Royal Marines.
 Beware of an underwater obstruction (0.9 m) 400 m due north of the pier.

-It should be noted that Millbay Marina shown on the charts does not take visiting yachts, only residents.
-The four marinas with plenty of room for visiting yachts are now listed starting in the West with Mayflower International Marina, followed by Queen Anne's Battery Marina, Sutton Harbour Marina, and Plymouth Yacht Haven.
+It should be noted that Millbay Marina Village shown on the charts does not take visiting yachts, only residents.
+The five marinas with plenty of room for visiting yachts are now listed starting in the West with Mayflower International Marina, followed by King Point Marina, Queen Anne's Battery Marina, Sutton Harbour Marina, and Plymouth Yacht Haven.
 Full entry details and visitors prices are now provided:

 Mayflower International Marina.

-The overnight charges are £3.05 per metre, and short stays of up to 4 hours cost £5 for the first hour then £3 per hour affter that.
+The overnight charges (2022) are £4.00 per metre, inc. VAT, but include shore power; short stays of up to 4 hours cost £5 for the first hour then £3 per hour affter that.
 There are deals available for longer stays and reciprocal berthing arrangements within the Trans Europe Marinas Group.
 The Marina can handle craft up to 25 m LOA, and larger craft can be handled by prior arrangement.
 A link to their website is below for further details:

 Queen Anne's Battery Marina.